Small Organisations Information

 Please see our guidance note for full details on these rights.

-The Law currently covers two 'protected characteristics' of Race and Sex Discrimination.
+The Law currently covers of Race, Sex, Age and Disability (the protected characteristics) Discrimination.

 The Law defines types of discrimination, the role of the employer, changes to the Tribunal and remedies:

 - Indirect Discrimination

 - Liability on employers